wmde/wikibase-rest-api-proposal/PRINCIPLES.md

 ### PATCH

-In addition to the Mediawiki core principles we will also use `PATCH`.
+In addition to the MediaWiki core principles we will also use `PATCH`.

 `PATCH` operations will make use of [JSON-Patch (RFC6902)](https://tools.ietf.org/html/rfc6902) which defines a structure for expressing a sequence of operations to apply to JSON objects.

 ## Headers

-In addition to the Mediawiki core principles , the Wikibase API also supports headers for [conditional requests](https://www.mediawiki.org/wiki/API:REST_API/Conditional_requests) to optimize client side caching.
+In addition to the MediaWiki core principles , the Wikibase API also supports headers for [conditional requests](https://www.mediawiki.org/wiki/API:REST_API/Conditional_requests) to optimize client side caching.

 ## Response bodies upon changes